UlrichYann237/Disney-Movie-Website/README.md

 Date: November 21, 2023

 Re: Term Project – Creative Brief;

+Project Overview
+This project is a movie website primarily focused on Disney movies.
+It will be developed using programming languages such as HTML and CSS, complemented by additional frameworks for enhanced functionality and design.

 Main Theme:
 i unanimously agreed upon featuring Disney movies as the primary theme.
 The website will be divided into three sub-themes: